 Location: NCTJ offices, Newport, Essex, but it can also be delivered as an in-house course

-Date: The course date can be set according to delegates' needs
+Date: 29 September 2017, and the course date can also be set according to delegates' needs

 Cost: Our standard price is £375 plus VAT per delegate, please enquire about group rates